Making the Evening Memorable Without Outshining The Bride

 When I see a photo of a young boy doing something really funny, my first comment to the parent is to put that in the pile of photos to be shown at the rehearsal dinner!

 Reputable and reasonably priced production companies abound nationally who can take a stack of old photos and turn them into a great slide presentation to music.
-Everyone loves seeing the pictures of their special friend or family member as a child, with bad hair cuts, at memorable family events and with loved ones who perhaps are no longer with us.
+Everyone loves seeing the pictures of their special friend or family member as a child, with bad hair cuts, and then the use of castor oil for hair growth, at memorable family events and with loved ones who perhaps are no longer with us.
 This presentation is a great activity before or after speeches and toasts have been given.

 Letters and Videos – Friends and Family from Afar